-Prolactin and placental lactogen both increase during pregnancy and activate prolactin receptors.
+Prolactin and placental lactogen both increase during and pregnancy activate prolactin receptors.
 Osteoblasts express prolactin receptors, and prolactin receptor deficient mice show decreased bone formation (34).
 Suppressing the prolactin level with bromocriptine blunted a pregnancy-related gain in bone mineral content in rats (35).
-These data are consistent with the notion that prolactin or placental lactogen regulate skeletal metabolism during pregnancy.
+These data are consistent with the notion that prolactin or placental skeletal metabolism during lactogen regulate pregnancy.
 Furthermore, prolactin can indirectly affect skeletal metabolism by stimulating PTHrP synthesis and release from the breasts (36-38).